A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Numerical Examples

 where $L$ is a smoothing parameter (we take $L=0.00625$), which corresponds to a thin shear interface with a perturbed vertical velocity field $v$ in the conducted simulations.
 The periodic boundary conditions are imposed on all four sides of the computational domain $[-0.5,0.5]\times[-0.5,0.5]$.

 We compute the numerical solutions until the final time $t=4$ by the 1-Order, 2-Order, 3-Order, and 5-Order schemes on a uniform mesh of $1024\times 1024$ cells, and plot the numerical results at times $t=1$, 2.5, and 4 in Figures \ref{fig12a}--\ref{fig12c}.
 One can observe that at the early time $t=1$, the vortex streets generated by the high-order schemes are more pronounced; see Figure \ref{fig12a}.
-These structures grow exponentially over time, leading to increasingly complex turbulent mixing, particularly evident at later times $t=2.5$ and 4; see Figures \ref{fig12b}--\ref{fig12c}.
-At the same time, it is clear that the four low-dissipation schemes outperform the HLL schemes in achieving more complex structures of the KH instabilities.
+These structures develop over time, leading to increasingly complex vortical patterns, particularly at the later times $t=2.5$ and $4$; see Figures \ref{fig12b}--\ref{fig12c}.
+At the same time, it is clear that the four low-dissipation schemes produce more small-scale vortical structures than the HLL schemes.